Doberman Cop (film): Plot

 Kano finds Miki and introduces himself as the boy who used to live next door to her in Ishigaki when she was known as Yuna, but Hidemori and his men grab him and beat him, then tie him up.
 Chōei's new girlfriend Miyoko is attacked by a masked man who breaks her neck before pouring gasoline on her and lighting it.
 Chōei finds Hidemori and accuses him of the murder but is overpowered and tied up with Kano.
 One of Hidemori's men shoots Chōei's .44 Magnum at Kano but the recoil causes the bullet to hit the steam pipe from which they are hanging.
 Kano and Chōei fight their way free but Chōei is injured by a masked man while escaping.
 Hidemori and his bonded brother Jono show Mr. Fujikawa a video of Jono whipping his lover Kenji Mizuki.

 Kano is arrested for killing Hidemori's men but escapes from police custody when Chōei tells him that he has seen the real killer's face.
 Kano rushes to Chōei's apartment but finds him murdered and sees the killer escaping.
 Kano catches the killer, a fellow police officer trying to eliminate individuals whom he considers to be scum, and kills him.

 At the taping of A Star Is Born, Miki is too nervous to perform and Hidemori gives her an injection of drugs to help.
 Kano determines that Miki killed Mayumi with her own belt, which was too small for Mayumi, and had had a locked engraved with the name "YUNA" to plant on the body before it was burnt.
 He tells this information to Hidemori, who reveals that he paid a yakuza to act as the crazed admirer who was holding Miki hostage in order to gain cheap publicity.
 Jono and Hidemori's other men enter but Kano kills them all.
 He uses a lucky bullet given to him by Chōei that is supposed to protect his life as his final bullet to kill Hidemori by shooting him through a door.
 He asks Miki to return to Ishigaki but she insists on finishing the show.
 She wins the competition and sings an encore of her song "My Memory" for the audience.
-Kano performs a traditional ritual of throwing shells and determines that the person known "Yuna" is ultimately dead.
+Kano performs a traditional ritual of throwing shells and determines that the person known as "Yuna" is ultimately dead.
 He and his pet pig set off to return to the island.